 For example, when it comes to temperature, real leather will keep us cool in summer, and warm in winter.
 Meanwhile, bonded leather will do just the opposite.

 Furthermore, bonded leather is not as durable as real leather.
 When used for handbags and belts, it starts to fall apart soon, even if you are taking good care of your purchases.
 When the material comes in contact with our skin, sweat, and dirt, it starts peeling.
-That makes the products look old and cheap.
+That makes the products look old and cheap quite early in its life.

 Unlike real leather, bonded leather can crack if you are not conditioning it frequently.
-That is especially true when it comes to furniture, for example.
+That is especially true when it comes to furniture and other high-usage products.

 The sweat and the dirt will seep into the material and cause the pieces to break off.
 Therefore, it is vital to clean bonded leather goods at least once a week.
-In addition, you should use a high-quality leather conditioner to keep them looking fresh.
+In addition, you should use a high-quality leather conditioner to keep them looking fresh and add some layer of protection.

 Just like with other kinds of leather, you should avoid keeping bonded leather near radiators and other types of heaters.
 Furthermore, you should also keep it away from direct sunlight.
 Sunshine makes the color fade, and it could also lead to cracks and peeling.

-I hope this article shed some light over the question of What does bonded leather mean?
-After all, it’s not as evident as one may think, and therefore it might be good to do some sort of research before purchasing a men’s or women’s leather bag.
+I hope this article shed some light over the question of ‘what does bonded leather mean?’
+After all, it’s not as evident as one may think, and therefore it might be good to do some sort of research before purchasing a bonded leather product.